Gareema-kumari-Gupta/college-c-programs/README.md

 # clg-program
 all the programs done in class

+1.calculator<br>
-calculator which is made using<br>
+    which is made using<br>
     switch statement, do-while loop, funtion